liferay/liferay-docs/develop/tutorials/articles/workflow/workflow-enabling-entities.markdown

 ## Updating the View Layer

-Make sure that you account for the workflow status in your App's UI.
+Make sure that you account for the workflow status in your app's UI.
 This involves creating a new *finder* method that accounts for workflow status, exposing the finder by creating a *getter* in the local service implementation, then calling the new getter method in the view layer, populating the UI with